ThisWeekGhana.com becomes the D-O-T

 Ocean freight containers are meant for carrying heavy goods safely, in intermodal fashion, from one point to the other.
 But the way we transport them on our roads defeats the built-in safety measures.

-For another, many of these containers are carried in all manner of unsuitable tractor-trailers, adding to the danger.
-The most dangerous I have seen to date was a 40’ container on a flat bed truck; with the container slightly bigger than the flat bed it sits on, and without the mechanism for or contraption to keep the load adequately secured from shifting or spilling unto the road.
+The most dangerous I have seen to date was a 40’ container carried on a flatbed truck; with the container slightly bigger than the base it sits on, and without the mechanism, or contraption to keep the load adequately secured from shifting or spilling on to the roadway.

-Just recently on the road to Kumasi, on a day when Otumfuor, the Asantehene, was celebrating his 10th anniversary, with VIPs, foreign dignitaries and cars pouring in from Accra to Kumasi, a truck, obviously underpowered and carrying a loaded 40’ container, had an accident coming downhill, resulting in the shutting down of all traffic coming from either side.
+It happened just recently on the road to Kumasi, on a day when the Otumfuor, the Asantehene, was celebrating his 10th anniversary; with VIPs, foreign dignitaries and cars pouring in from Accra to Kumasi.

-Nobody asked the driver if he understood why heavy loads travel faster downhill.
+Nobody asked the driver if he understood why heavy loads push truck to travel faster downhill.
 But I am certain he would not have understood if asked.

-Mr. Gadisu and the law enforcement agencies of the country can see these types of drivers and the trucks they drive on our roads, abusing daily common sense features of road and transportation safety.
+Mr. Gadisu and the law enforcement agencies of the country can see these types of drivers and the trucks they drive on our roads, abusing daily common-sense features of road and transportation safety issues.

-This time, it took the instance of a number of Ghanaian drivers, detained at the Burkina Faso border for infraction or “non-compliance to the “axle load policy” for our transportation minister to react.
+This time, it took the instance of a number of Ghanaian drivers, detained at the Burkina Faso border for infraction or “non-compliance to the “axle load policy” of that country for our transportation minister to react.

-What the Burkina Faso incidence tells us is that at least common sense prevailed up there.
-Before that, the detained drivers had free range of travel - for some 300 miles on the Ghana side.
+Many thanks to Burkina Faso.
+At least common-sense prevailed up at their border.
+Before that border, the detained drivers had free range of travel - for some 300 miles on the Ghana side.

 Rate this article: